-“There’s obviously been some huge mistake here Noah,” he said.
+“Noah, there’s obviously been some huge mistake here,” he said.
 “I was expecting at least a boat of some sort.
 I thought God had instructed you to build an ark.”

 Frowning and full of his own embarrassment, Noah quickly re-adjusted his hearing aid.

 “Are you sure about that?”
 He queried, “I could have sworn he said park.”

 And that, in a very roundabout way, brings me to the whole point of this blog entry, which is…

 Be sure you know what you need to know before you begin.
 Even if that means writing out itemised quotes, detailed drawings or comprehensive work instructions, then so be it.

 Spend a little time with your customers; get to know them and what they want.
 Take time to write stuff down whenever you’re told something.
 Repeat it back and show that you are both on the same page.
 Some companies even go to the hassle of photo-shopping images with the finished works in place.